“Oh, the depth of the riches and wisdom and knowledge of God! How inscrutable are his judgments and how unsearchable his ways!” Romans 11:33-36.

 Jesus empowered Peter by giving him the “keys to the kingdom of heaven.”

-Your education forges keys that open doors to a full and rich life for you and others.
-You have not quite opened those doors as yet, but you will – in just a few years — you may be on to a career, creative or service opportunities, and life-long partnership in marriage.
+Your education forges keys that open doors to a full and productive life for you and others.
+You have not entirely opened those doors as yet, but you will – in just a few years — you may be on to a career, creative or service opportunities, and life-long partnership in marriage.

 It’s that grace we work towards now that education might also open doors of justice, peace, and even healing – in the name of an “invisible kingdom of the heart.”